gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## DTLS Version {#DTLS-version}

-   * The number of renegotiations in DTLS 1.2 is limited to 65534 compared to unlimited in DTLS 1.0.

    Using DTLS 1.2 instead of using DTLS 1.0 limits the lifetime of a DTLS connection and the data volume which can be transferred over a DTLS connection.
 This is caused by: